 You just scored a flight for the cost of one dinner, yo!
 You should be jumping for joy that your bank account is still intact (kinda).
 Because seriously, at the end of the day, nothing beats budget-friendly flights!

 What are your favorite tips for surviving a budget flight?
+Do you have anything to add to this guide to budget airlines in Europe?
 Share in the comments below!